-§13 Aggregation of data in calculating a health plan or health insurer's MLR.

-- (a) Aggregation by market.
-In general, a health plan or health insurer's MLR must be calculated separately for the large group market, small group market, and individual market within California. - (b) Years of data to include in calculating MLR.
-A health plan or health insurer's

-MLR for an MLR reporting year is calculated according to the formula in §14 of this guidance and aggregating the data reported under this section for the following 3-year period.

-- (1) The data for the MLR reporting year whose MLR is being calculated. - (2) The data for the two prior MLR reporting years.
+- §13 Aggregation of data in calculating a health plan or health insurer's medical loss ratio. - (a) Aggregation by market.
+In general, a health plan or health insurer's MLR must be calculated separately for the large group market, small group market and individual market within California. - (b) Years of data to include in calculating MLR.
+Subject to paragraph (c) of this section, a health plan or health insurer's MLR for an MLR reporting year is calculated according to the formula in §14 of this guidance and aggregating the data reported under this chapter for the following 3-year period starting with 2016 MLR Reporting year: - (1) The data for the MLR reporting year whose MLR is being calculated; and - (2) The data for the two prior MLR reporting years starting with 2016 MLR Reporting year. - (c) Requirements for MLR reporting years 2014 and 2015. - (1) For the 2014 MLR reporting year, a health plan or health insurer's MLR is calculated using the data reported under this chapter for the 2014 MLR reporting year only. - (2) For the 2015 MLR reporting year-

+- (i) If a health plan or health insurer's experience for the 2015 MLR reporting year is credible, as defined in §15 of this guidance, a health plan or health insurer's MLR is calculated using the data reported under this chapter for the 2015 MLR reporting year. - (ii) If a health plan or health insurer's experience for the 2015 MLR reporting year is non-credible, as defined in §15 of this guidance, a health plan or health insurer's MLR is calculated using the data reported under this chapter for the 2014 MLR reporting year and the 2015 MLR reporting year.

-§14 Formula for calculating a health plan or health insurer's MLR.
+§14 Formula for calculating a health plan or health insurer's medical loss ratio.

-- (a) Medical loss ratio. - (1) A health plan or health insurer's MLR is the ratio of the numerator, as defined in paragraph (b) of this section, to the denominator, as defined in paragraph (c) of this sections. - (2) A health plan or health insurer's MLR shall be rounded to three decimal places.
+- (a) Medical loss ratio. - (1) A health plan or health insurer's MLR is the ratio of the numerator, as defined in paragraph (b) of this section, to the denominator, as defined in paragraph (c) of this section - (2) A health plan or health insurer's MLR shall be rounded to three decimal places.
 For example, if an MLR is 0.7988, it shall be rounded to 0.799 or 79.9 percent.
 If an MLR is 0.8253 or 82.53 percent, it shall be rounded to 0.825 or 82.5 percent. - (b) Numerator.
-The numerator of a health plan or health insurer's MLR for a MLR reporting year must be the health plan or health insurer's incurred claims, as defined in §8 of this guidance that are reported for the years specified in §13 of this guidance. - (c) Denominator.
-The denominator of a health plan or health insurer's MLR must equal a health plan or health insurer's premium revenue, as defined in §7, excluding a health plan or health insurer's Federal and State taxes and licensing and regulatory fees, described in §10(a) and §11(a)(1) and (b)(1).
+The numerator of a health plan or health insurer's MLR for a MLR reporting year must be the health plan or health insurer's incurred claims, as defined in §8 of this chapter that are reported for the years specified in §13 of this guidance. - (1) The numerator of the MLR in the individual and small group markets for health plans or health insurers participating in the State Exchanges (sometimes referred to as "Covered CA") must be the amount specified in paragraph (b) of this section. - (c) Denominator.
+The denominator of a health plan or health insurer's MLR must equal a health plan or health insurer's premium revenue, as defined in §7, excluding a health plan or health insurer's Federal and State taxes and licensing and regulatory fees, described in §10(a) and 11(a)(1) and (b)(1).

-§15 Credible experience.
+§15 Credibility Experience.